Commiphora caudata

-Commiphora caudata, the hill mango or green commiphora, is the most abundant Asian species of Commiphora of flowering plants in the frankincense and myrrh family, Burseraceae.
-It can be found in Southern India and Sri Lanka, usually growing in the full sun on hilly granite rock outcrops in dry zone areas.
-It is a small to medium-sized deciduous tree which is said to be able to reach height of 10-20m, but usually is less high.
+Commiphora caudata, the hill mango or green commiphora, is the most abundant Asian species of the genus Commiphora of flowering plants in the family Burseraceae.
+It is native to Southern India and Sri Lanka, usually growing in the full sun on hilly granite rock outcrops in dry zone areas.
+It is a small to medium-sized deciduous tree which may reach a height of 10-20m, but usually less.
 The tree has a smooth, succulent green bark, which partly flakes off with age, giving rise to a characteristic patchwork of green and brown patches.
 Its sap has a strong resinous scent.
 The tree has medicinal properties.
 The fruit is a globose fleshy drupe with 2 to 6 valves and 1 seed that is black and has 4 wings.
 Remnants of branches can form a kind of thorns on the trunk.
 The flowers have a greenish to cream-yellow pedestal with pink to red petals.